katiefenn/rfcs/accepted/0000-module-interfaces.md

 Detection of obfuscated code may be an unnecessary feature if it can be detected by linters such as [ESLint](https://eslint.org/).
 This may be desirable if it is decided that detecting obfuscated code is too big a problem for auditing to solve.

 ### Alternatives to babel
-[babel-cli](https://www.npmjs.com/package/babel-cli), used by the proof-of-concept, is a heavyweight dependency at 23Mb in size.
+[babel-cli](https://www.npmjs.com/package/babel-cli), used by the proof-of-concept, is a heavyweight dependency at 23 Mb in size.
 This feature could be implemented with an alternative, lighter-weight parser.

 ## Prior Art